The Engagement Session Style Guide

 Flattering Your Features

 In my experience, every woman, regardless of her shape has an area of her body that she’s self-conscious about, so recognizing what that is in advance is key.
 Choosing flattering silhouettes and colors that complement your natural features is the best way to ensure you’ll love the way you look in your photos.
 Three-quarter length sleeves create an awesome slimming effect on all arms, so be on the lookout for an option with a longer length sleeve.
+However, avoid loose, flowy or bell sleeves as these tend to add extra fabric right where you naturally have your arms close to your waist.
 You could also bring a cute jacket, blazer or cardigan along, too.
-Skinny straps or strapless dresses have the opposite effect on arms on camera, so I recommend avoiding those whenever possible if your goal is a set of slimmer-looking arms.
+Skinny straps or strapless dresses have the opposite effect on arms on camera, so I recommend avoiding those whenever possible IF your goal is a set of slimmer-looking arms.
+If your arms are your prize feature after all those hours of cross fit, then by all means, wear a strapless top and let's show those babies off!
 Heels elongate women’s legs, making them look fabulous.
 Closed-toe heels in particular look great on camera because they carry out the line of your leg all the way down to your toe.
 If your toes are showing in a peep-toe heel, you might want to schedule a pedicure before your session so you don’t regret letting your feet show.
 These little tricks make all the difference!

 Quick Tip: Bring a pair of flats to wear when moving from place to place.
 Your feet will thank you later!